microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 | Title | - Semi-bolded and appears left of the Icon <br> - Recommended to be 50 characters or less
 | Message | - Will appear to the right of the Title in single-height notifications, otherwise will be on a new line <br> - Recommended to be 512 characters or less
 | Hyperlink | - Will appear to the right of the Message in single-height notifications, otherwise will be on a new line <br> - TBD: Color of the hyperlink will adapt to user theme and Severity level of control.
-| StatusColor | - Defined by either the Severity or by setting a custom Color
 | Icon | - Defined by either the Severity or by IconSource <br>
 | Close button | - Will appear as 'X' by default <br> - Can be removed via IsProgrammaticDismissal
 | Action button | - Optional <br> - Additional action buttons may be added through custom XAML content